Alamantus/Lexiconga/README.md

 ### Differences
 Every time you save a change to your dictionary's settings or add, edit, or delete a word, the changes are automatically saved to both your browser's localStorage in addition to being sent to your account.
 If you're paranoid that your changes are not being saved, you can check your browser's console log to see the little save and update notifications.

+#### Account Settings
+After logging in, you'll see an "Account Settings" button in the top, right side of the Lexiconga window.
+Clicking this will allow you to change a few settings about your account:

+The **Email** field allows you to specify a different login and contact email address.
+Make sure that you do not forget what you chose, because there is no way to retrieve your email address if you change it to something you forget!

+The **Public Name** field allows you to change your public name.

+The **Allow Emails** checkbox allows you to choose if you would like to receive emails about important Lexiconga updates.
+Make sure that you allow emails from addresses at lexicon.ga or check your spam folder just in case.
+Note that this checkbox does not affect password reset requests—if you forget your password, Lexiconga will send you a password reset email regardless of your choice here.

+If you change any of the three options above, be sure you click the "Save Settings" button.

+The "Reset Password" button in the "Reset Your Password" section will allow you to reset your login password.
+Don't forget it!

+#### Dictionary Settings
 Under the Settings menu, you'll see some additional options:

 The **Change Dicitonaries** dropdown box contains the names of all of your created dictionaries.
 If you have more than one, selecting a different dictionary from the list will immediately download and display that dictionary.